-1) Give your baby a bath with lukewarm water once a day to keep your baby cool but be careful not to use water which is very hot, as high temperature can flare up eczema.
+1) Once in a day, give your baby a bath in lukewarm water once a day to keep your baby cool but be careful not to use water which is very hot, as high temperature can flare up eczema.
 Bathing time should not extend more than 10 minutes.

 2) Use mild, unscented, hypoallergenic toiletries for your baby.
 An oatmeal-based bath lotion may help in soothing the itchiness of your baby's skin.